Coaching

 Longer or shorter blocks can be arranged depending on what kind of development you are looking for

-One-off sessions are only valuable if a clear and specific goal or challenge can be articulated beforehand.
+One-off sessions are available if a clear and specific goal or challenge can be articulated beforehand.

 Coaching is not therapy.
-Of course our conversations may cover areas of personal development across a range of subjects but should you require support with your mental health, this should be sought elsewhere.
+Of course our conversations may cover areas of personal development across a range of subjects but should you require support with your mental health, I can only help you to access this elsewhere.

 You will need to be able to articulate the areas where you want to see improvement and invest in the thinking required to make progress.